erikvorhes/dotcom/src/content/notes/beginning-again-again.md

 Times --- and my own determination to write things down --- have changed.
 This WHOLE AI THING SOMETHING ABOUT WRITING

 Anyway.
-To kick things off, I've ported a bunch of things over from [the family website](https://erikanderica.org/), which will also be getting a facelift soon.
-I've also put posted a few things I've thought about elsewhere, roughly in time with when I originally wrote them.
+To kick things off, I ported a bunch of things over from [the family website](https://erikanderica.org/),^[Also due for an update!] and I might consult [the wayback machine](https://web.archive.org) for things I've lost.
+I've also  included a few things I've thought about elsewhere, roughly in time with when I originally wrote them.

 I'm doing this thing for _me_, but if you enjoy any of it, too?
 All the better.